JoseBlanca/uv_seminar/README.md

 [`uv`](https://docs.astral.sh/uv/) is a Swiss Army Knife that can replace many other tools.
 It can:

 - Bootstrap the Python installation.
-- Create and manage virtual environments.
 - Run Python scripts taking care of its dependencies.
 - Manage Python projects.
+- Reproduce working environments.
+- Create and manage virtual environments.

 `uv` can replace totally or partially:
 - Package installers like: `pip` or `conda`.